1. Helicopter Carried Vehicles — Part 1 (Introduction)

 Pick the right vehicle, and it is Chinook internal carriage possible, x2, in 3D model form.

-This type of vehicle-integrated mortar system can be fitted to smaller UTV-type vehicles but yet again, the trade between capability and vehicle reliance has to be considered.
+This type of vehicle-integrated mortar system can be fitted to smaller UTV-type vehicles yet again, the trade between capability and vehicle reliance has to be considered.

 Longer Range Missiles